nitsvutt/airline-data-platform/README.md

 ## Methodology

-To cope with this problem, my data platform architecture include an Ingestion layer, a Staging layer, a Processing & Integration layer, a Storage layer, and an Analysis & User Inteface layer.
+To cope with this problem, my data platform architecture include an Ingestion layer, a Staging layer, a Processing layer, a Integration & Storage layer, and an Analysis & User Inteface layer.
 The process begins with data ingested from separate sources by Ingestion layer and then stored into the Staging layer.
 After that, the Processing & Integration layer will extract data from the Staging layer, transform, integrate, and load it into the Storage layer.
 Finally, end users are able to interact with ready-to-use data in the Analysis & User Inteface layer.
-The following design illustrates the architecture:
+The following design illustrates the paticular architecture:

 <p align="center">
   <img src="https://github.com/nitsvutt/airline-data-platform/blob/main/asset/architecture.png" width="75%" alt="architecture">
 </p>

+Firstly, I implement a MySQL source and MongoDB source to simulate more available sources which the platform can ingest from.
+Followed by the Ingestion layer, I choose Apache Kafka for streaming ingestion and Apache Spark for batch ingestion.
+Apache Spark can also be used as a pre-processing tool for Apache Kaka, however, it requires your Apache Kafka service must be very durable.
+In the permanent Staging layer (a more popular type is temporary type), or Data Lake, Apache Cassandra and Apache Hadoop are usually good choices due to their high write and read performance. (inprogress)

 ## Results

 The platform is able to ingest, process and store more than 5M rows at the same time with an acceptable delay.
 Now, Data Analysts can start to analyze quality data, build reports and schedule to send them to the airlines.
-In this case, I also take responsible for this work, the 2 following dashboards are examples, one is the All Airlines Report for the **BTS** manager and another is the 9E Airline Report for the 9E airline:
+In this case, I also take responsible for this work, the 2 following dashboards are examples, one is the *All Airlines Report* for the **BTS** manager and another is the *9E Airline Report* for the 9E airline:
 - [All airlines - Flight delay report](https://www.youtube.com/embed/PNkLthUdQus?autoplay=1&loop=1&playlist=PNkLthUdQus)
 - [9E airline - Flight delay report](https://www.youtube.com/embed/SlJLrqRsKXs?autoplay=1&loop=1&playlist=SlJLrqRsKXs)